BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 16/11/2019
 ---
 I feel like I'm missing something in my life...
 I don't even know how to describe that feeling.
 I need to do fasting on Wednesday and pray God to give me an answer and change something my life 🙏.

+17/11/2019
+---
+Today is Sunday 😊.
+Since today I start drinking green tea instead of black tea.
+I read that it's healthier and better for teeth 🤩.
+Beside that - it was a normal Sunday.
+I've been at the church, we had familly dinner and I watched F1 :).

+18/11/2019
+---
+Lately I have big issues with waking up..😴When my alarm rings, all I do is turn it off and say to myself - OK, 2 more minutes.
+And guess what.
+I wake up after 2 hours 😲.

+19/11/2019
+---
+I found a solution to my waking problem.
+I keep my alarm clock in the next room so I have to get up and thanks to that I feel a bit awake 😎.
+Today I conducted classes at the University of technology in Bialystok on design patterns.
+Nice experience, I have one more lesson next week 👍.

+20/11/2019
+---
+That was a good day.
+My idea of keeping the alarm clock in the next room works 👍.
+Today I decided to fast - I have my personal reasons for that 😉.

+21/11/2019
+---
+I forgot that today I have no classes and I realized this when I stood in front of the classroom door 😅.
+Nothing bad happened I just went to my hometown earlier ;)

+22/11/2019
+---
+Bam bam bam Friday 🤗!
+I felt so good at work today.
+Time passed so quickly that I didn't even feel like I was at work (maybe because I worked from home? 😎).

+23/11/2019
+---
+It was another day of study - I spent almost the whole Saturday learning.
+In the evening I went out to the swimming pool with my cousin 🏊.